acumos/documentation/docs/user-guides/portal-user-guide.rst

 It has the following key features:

     #.
-Easy Onboarding of Models.
+Easy On-boarding of Models.
 The Acumos Portal enables modelers to
-       easily onboard their AI models, document them, and package them into reusable microservices.
-Newly onboarded models are located in the PRIVATE/UNPUBLISHED catalog, viewable only by the user.
+       easily on-board their AI models, document them, and package them into reusable microservices.
+Newly on-boarded models are located in the PRIVATE/UNPUBLISHED catalog, viewable only by the user.
 The Modeler may publish them to either their Company marketplace (viewable by others with logins on their local Acumos instance) or to the PUBLIC